mehmandarov/mehmandarov.github.io/_posts/2023-10-12-cloud-security-principles.markdown

 date: 2023-10-12 09:50
 image: '/assets/images/posts-images/containers.jpg'
 tag:
     - english
     - architecture
     - security
     - cloud
 category: blog
 star: false
 author: rustam.mehmandarov
 ---

-_This post was inspired by a talk I have recently done with [Neha Sardana][4] at JAX New York and is meant to serve as a stepping stone to categorise and catalog the things you need to consider working with the Cloud and Cloud-native applications.
-Some prior knowledge to various concepts within IT architecture and security may be expected for this post._
+_This post was inspired by a talk I have recently done with [Neha Sardana][4] at JAX New York and is meant to serve as a stepping stone to categorize and catalog the things you need to consider working with the Cloud and Cloud-native applications.
+Some prior knowledge of various concepts within IT architecture and security may be expected for this post._

 - [Introduction](#introduction)
 - [Key Elements of a Cloud Security Architecture](#key-elements-of-a-cloud-security-architecture)